 - Non-Pueblo organizations that serve Pueblo communities.
 These entities must submit a letter of support from the Governor of the Pueblo as evidence that the community has requested their involvement

-There are three ways that you can apply 1) You can complete your application online through our website (Please make sure to read “Notice to proceed”) 2) You can email your application to email@example.com or 3) You can send your completed application directly to me at firstname.lastname@example.org.
-I can also review your application before the deadline to ensure that you have included all required information (Please submit your application for review no later than February 8, 2021).
+There are three ways that you can apply 1) You can complete your application online through our website (Please make sure to read “Notice to proceed”) 2) You can email your application to firstname.lastname@example.org or 3) You can send your completed application directly to me at email@example.com.
 Please let me know if you have any questions.